pallets/flask/docs/errorhandling.rst

 You are however not limited to a :exc:`~werkzeug.exceptions.HTTPException` or its code but can register a handler for every exception class you like.

+.. versionchanged:: 1.0

+   Errorhandlers are now prioritized by specifity instead of the order they're registered in.

 Handling
 ````````